rust-stuco/lectures/week4/slides.md

 ```

 * When the vector gets dropped, all of its contents are also dropped
-* The borrow checker will ensure that any reference into the vector are only used while the vector is valid
+* The borrow checker will ensure that references into the vector cannot be used after it has been dropped

 ---